lebriggs/laura_website_2/content/talk/_index.md

 ---
-title: Presentations
+title: Talks that Last
 description: |
-  Materials from my presentations, including slides, whiteboards, R scripts, and other resources that can be shared.
-author: Laura Briggs
+  This is a list for your talks, workshops, or other events with a time, date, and place.
+author: "The R Markdown Team @RStudio"
-show_post_thumbnail: false
+show_post_thumbnail: true
-show_author_byline: false
+show_author_byline: true
 show_post_date: true
-show_post_time: false
+show_post_time: true
+show_button_links: true
 # for listing page layout
 layout: list # list, list-sidebar